triggermesh/docs/docs/guides/writingafunction.md

 - [x] Writing a function manifest
 - [x] Applying the manifest to your Kubernetes

-You can find the public endpoint of your function and test it like so:
+You can find the public endpoint of your function and test it:

 ```console
 $ kubectl get function